2i2c-org/team-compass/projects/managed-hubs/incidents/after-incident.md

 ## Create an Incident Report

 Once the incident is resolved, we must create an {term}`Incident Report`.
-The **Incident Commander** is responsible for **starting the incident report process**, and **making sure the Incident Report is completed**.
+The {term}`Incident Responder` is responsible for **starting the incident report process**, and **making sure the Incident Report is completed**.
 They are not required to fill out all of the information in the report, though they may do so if they wish.
-If another person will fill out the report, check with them first and then assign them as `Owner of the Review Process`.
+If another person will fill out the report, check with them first.
 See more detailed steps below.

 We practice a [blameless culture](https://www.blameless.com/sre/what-are-blameless-postmortems-do-they-work-how) around incident reports.
 Incidents are **always** caused by systemic issues, and hence solutions must be systemic too.